mariuszkuswik/KCNA/README.md

   - Internal traffic
   - Internal Dashboards
 - Headless - send traffic to very specific pod, when you have stateful pods eg. Database
-- NodePort - allows you to expose a port for Virtual Machines running pods that the Service is managing.
+- NodePort - external service, allows you to use worker node IP address
 - LoadBalancer - similar to nodeport except leverages Cloud Service Provider’s (CSPs) load balancer
-- ExternalName  - a special service that does not have selectors and uses DNS names instead
+- ExternalName - ExternalName Services is the same as ClusterIP Service with the exception of instead returning a StaticIP it returns a CNAME record.
+  - What is a CNAME record? - Canonical Name (CName) record is a DNS record that maps one domain name (an alias) to another name (canonical name)

 K8s Service allows you set a Traffic policies to determine how ingress traffic is routed.
 There are 2 types of Traffic policies:
-1. External Traffic Policy - how traffic from external sources is routed and has two valid values:
+1. External Traffic Policy - how traffic from external sources is routed:
 - Cluster – route external traffic to all ready endpoints
 - Local - only route to ready node-local endpoints
 2. Internal Traffic Policy - how traffic from internal sources is routed (has the same two values as External)

+If the traffic policy is Local and there are no node-local endpoints, then kube-proxy does not forward any traffic for the relevant Service
 ---

+### TODO - zapytać perplexity o co tu właściwie chodzi, czy to coś dla NodePort, czy co?
 NodePort - allows you to expose a port for Virtual Machines running pods that the Service is managing Port - Port exposes the Kubernetes service on the specified port within the cluster.
 Other pods within the cluster can communicate with this server on the specified port.
 TargetPort -

+Port
+Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.

+TargetPort
+Target Port is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.

+NodePort
+NodePort exposes a service externally to the cluster by means of the target node's IP address and the NodePort.
+NodePort is the default setting if the port field is not specified.

 ### Ingress
 Translates HTTP/S rules to point to services